Research & Development

 Creating New Value for Society with Open Innovation and Collaboration

-The Kyocera Group promotes open innovation, collaboration, and M&A activities across its global network.
+The Kyocera Group promotes open innovation, collaboration, and M&A activities across our global network.

 We aim to be pioneers who create new value at the cutting edge of technology.